PalisadoesFoundation/talawa-docs/docs/gsoc/application-process.md

 We may give shortlisted candidates short code challenges to confirm our final decisions.

+### Feedback on Your Draft Proposal

-Get feedback on your draft applications at:
+Get feedback on your draft application proposal at:

 ![img](/img/draft-submissions.png)

+### Submitting Your Final Proposal

 Submit your final applications via the GSoC website.